ganeshchandra111/my-apps/README.md

 # my-apps

-here are several simple and doable project ideas for React Native apps, along with unique aspects of each project:
+These are some ideas that is given by chatGPT for me to practice

 ### 1. **Calculator App**
    **Unique Aspects:**